vuematerial/vue-material/README.md

 ## Questions

-The issue list is exclusively for bugs and feature requests.
-Use the [Slack Channel](https://vue-material.slack.com) instead.
-Follow this [invitation link](https://join.slack.com/t/vuematerial/shared_invite/MTgzMzU2NDQ5ODkwLTE0OTQ4MDI3MDAtNWYyZjhkNzEzMA).
+If you have any questions, ideas or you want to discuss with Vue Material community.
+Use the [Discord](https://discord.gg/rgcmTtm)

+Or you can use [Slack Channel](https://vue-material.slack.com).
+Follow this [invitation link for Slack](https://join.slack.com/t/vuematerial/shared_invite/MTgzMzU2NDQ5ODkwLTE0OTQ4MDI3MDAtNWYyZjhkNzEzMA).

 ## Contributing